ellaFosterMolina/regress3d/README.md

 ### Model

-We start by specifying the model, in this case a multiple linear regression with two $x$ variables.
+Specify the model.
+Here we use a multiple linear regression with two $x$ variables.

 ``` r
 mymodel <- lm(r_shift ~ median_income16 + any_college,